Banana palm leaves against a white wall with soft shadows

 And now you're wondering why it doesn't.

 Maybe you were the responsible one early.
-The kid who read the room, managed the emotions, made sure things held together.
-That worked for a long time.
-It got you here.
+The kid who read the room and managed everyone else's emotions before your own.
+That worked for a long time, and it got you here.

 But the strategies that helped you survive aren't the same ones that help you live.

-Most people who find their way to this work have already tried therapy.
+Some people who find their way to this work have already tried therapy.
 They understand their patterns.
 They can narrate their childhood with impressive clarity.
-The insight is there.
-The freedom isn't.
+The insight is there, but the freedom isn't.
+Others arrive without that history; they're just ready for something to change.

 They often say things like "I didn't have it that bad."
-And then describe growing up with a depressed parent, or a home where feelings weren't discussed, or learning early to handle things on their own.
+And then describe growing up with a depressed parent, or a home where feelings weren't discussed.
+They learned early to handle things on their own.

 The body remembers what the mind has learned to explain away.
 Some of what shapes you was encoded before you had words for it.
 The brain centers that mediate language aren't fully online until age two or three.
 Experiences from those years, and later experiences that were overwhelming, get stored differently.
 They live in the body as sensation, posture, reflex.
 You can't talk your way out of something that was never stored in words.
 This is why somatic therapy works differently.

-If you're tired of managing, tired of pushing through, curious whether something else is possible: this might be the right next step.
+If you're tired of managing and pushing through, and curious whether something else is possible, this might be the right next step.

 How I Can Help